garcios/asset-trak-portfolio/README.md

 Please note that for this coding project, a good understanding of finance market concepts and Go language is required.
 The data fetched by this project is strictly for informational purposes and should not be taken as investment advice.

->Note: This project started in 25th January 2025 and is currently ongoing and in the development phase.
-Therefore, please be advised that not all features highlighted above have been fully implemented at this time.
+>### Note: This project began on January 25, 2025, and is currently in the development phase.
+As a result, some of the features mentioned above have not yet been fully implemented.

 ## High Level Architecture
 Below is a high level architecture diagram for this project.